 When to apply for Scholarships?

-Each scholarship has its own deadlines.
+Each scholarship has its deadlines.
 Some are early as a year before the summers.
-But we would suggest you to start applying even before that.
+But we would suggest you to start applying using a number of ways to get a scholarship even before that.

 In case if you have missed out on the opportunity, then don’t worry, it’s never too late to start.
 There are still a lot of scholarships out with deadlines that haven’t been closed yet.